Spider Plant Wide Leaves: Is That Normal?

 Spider plants (Chlorophytum comosum) are very popular houseplants.
 They are known for their air-purifying qualities and ease of care.
 Here’s how to keep your spider plant happy:

-• Water: Feel the soil with your finger.
-If the top inch feels dry, it’s time to water.
+- Water: Feel the soil with your finger.
+So, if the top inch feels dry, it’s time to water.
 Easy peasy.

 FAQs